sabarasaba/slate/source/index.html.md

 }
 ```

 This endpoint allows you to create a new Reminder.
+Timezone format follows the naming convention of [moment.timezone](https://momentjs.com/timezone/).

 ### HTTP Request